-In the long run, you'll build muscle with much less body fat than in a bulk with a very high calorie surplus.
+In the long run, by doing this you'll build muscle with much less body fat than you would in a bulk with a very high calorie surplus.
 Calculate your calories, train hard, and keep the calculated moderate calorie surplus constant.
-If after two weeks you have not gained weight on a weekly average, increase your calories by 150 kcal by eating about 37.5 g more carbohydrates.
+If after two weeks you have not gained weight on a weekly average, increase your calories by 150 cal by eating about 37.5 g more carbohydrates.

-If you are a relatively thin person with low body fat percentage and have not gained weight after two weeks, you can increase your calories by 250 kcal by eating about 62.5 g more carbohydrates.
+If you are a relatively thin person with a low body fat percentage and have not gained weight after two weeks, you can increase your calories by 250 cal by eating about 62.5 g more carbohydrates.

 However, if your weight gain is more than 0.5-1% in a month, you should adjust your calories downward.
-In this case, reduce your calorie intake by 150 kcal.
-In addition, make sure your protein intake is 2 g per kg of body weight.
+In this case, reduce your calorie intake by 150 cal.
+In addition, make sure your protein intake is at least 0.9 g per pound of body weight.

-A lean bulk has a significant advantage in that you do not put on too much fat too quickly.
-Thus you can make your muscle-building phase longer without considering a diet.
-In the best case, you put on as little fat as possible during your bulk.
+A lean bulk has a significant advantage in that you do not put on very much fat very quickly.
+Thus you can make your muscle-building phase longer without considering a diet if your goal is to stay lean.
+In the best-case scenario, you will put on as little fat as possible during your bulk.
 However, it is almost impossible to put on no fat at all.

 If, after a certain period, you have put on too much fat for your liking, you can do a cut.
-Often a mini cut, i.e., a challenging but short cut over a few weeks, is sufficient because you put on less fat in the lean bulk than in the classic bulk.
+Often a mini cut, i.e. a challenging but short cut over a few weeks, is sufficient because you put on less fat while lean bulking than you would while doing a classic bulk.

-Furthermore, you should train hard and achieve progression in your training.
-Progressive training with a slight calorie surplus and an optimal macronutrient distribution ensures effective muscle building.
+Furthermore, you should train hard to achieve progression in your training.
+Progressive training with a slight calorie surplus and an optimal macronutrient distribution will help to ensure effective muscle building.